-Teaser for Kingdom Come for nyMusikk Oslo’s Only Connect festival on the theme of J.G.
-Ballard, 22nd of May, 2014.
-Adam de la Cour & Stine Johanne Janvin Motland, voices; Shri Lal Sahajpal, voice and violin; Zubair Ali Syed, voice and harmonium.
+Audio teaser for Kingdom Come with Adam de la Cour and Stine Johanne Janvin Motland, voices; Shri Lal Sahajpal, voice and violin; Zubair Ali Syed, voice and harmonium.

-Live recording from the premiere of Irene Electric at Østre, Bergen, performed by Victoria Johnson (amplified violin) and Thorolf Thuestad (electronics).
+Extract of live recording from the premiere of Irene Electric at Østre, Bergen, performed by Victoria Johnson (amplified violin) and Thorolf Thuestad (electronics).
+Full recording here.

-Glorvina was the pet name given to the Irish author Sydney Owenson, Lady Morgan, after the celebrated heroine of her novel “The Wild Irish Girl”.
+Extract from Glorvina was the pet name given to the Irish author Sydney Owenson, Lady Morgan, after the celebrated heroine of her novel “The Wild Irish Girl”.
+Full recording here.